+The FLRA's core mission is to adjudicate labor-management disputes in the federal sector through the issuance of decisions and training.
 The agency continues to place its most recent decisions, training announcements, and news on the home page of the website.
-For example, the FLRA announced and updated information concerning its operating status on its website, as well as information on key agency leadership, new regulations, and quarterly digests of FLRA Authority decisions.
+For example, the FLRA announced and updated information concerning key agency leadership, decisions, and quarterly digests of FLRA Authority decisions.
+The FLRA has also posted a mobile-friendly copy of its statute on line.